Antioch Wrongful Death Lawyer

 - Siblings, if no other immediate family members are living

 Families are distraught over their loved one’s death and determined to prevent the same thing from happening again.
 One way to avoid this is to file a wrongful death lawsuit.
 This will act as a deterrent, keeping the negligent party from hurting another.
-For instance, an impaired driver might realize the gravity of what happened if they are facing a lawsuit.
-Alternately, a manufacturer who produces defective products might be coerced into fixing the problem when his or her company is involved in a claim.
-Our wrongful death lawyers in Antioch, CA are experienced at obtaining justice for a loved one’s death even in the event it did not happen due to a criminal act.
-In some cases, a wrongful death lawsuit can be won even if the person was acquitted in a criminal trial.How a Wrongful Death Attorney Can Help
+For instance, an impaired driver might realize the gravity of what happened if facing a lawsuit.
+Alternatively, a manufacturer who produces defective products might be coerced into fixing the problem when his or her company is involved in a claim.
+Our wrongful death lawyers in Antioch, CA, are experienced in obtaining justice for a loved one’s death, even if it did not happen due to a criminal act.
+Sometimes, a wrongful death lawsuit can be won even if the person was acquitted in a criminal trial.How a Wrongful Death Attorney Can Help

 Wrongful death claims can be filed when negligence is determined.
 This is true whether a doctor or a motor vehicle operator fails to act prudently and reasonably.
 That is where our investigative team begins.
 They are dispatched to the accident site to determine liability.
 We use legal and medical expert opinion and accident reconstruction techniques to determine how and why the death occurred.